boundtotheearth/tp/docs/UserGuide.md

 Format: `delete ID`

-* Deletes the project or task at the specified `ID`.
+* Deletes the item at the specified `ID`.
 * You can refer to [Index Term](#index-term) for more information.

 Example: `delete 2`

-Result: Deletes the second project or task in the list.
+Result: Deletes the second item in the list.

 The following walkthrough shows how you can delete a task in Momentum.